 You can use it internally and externally, such as for skin and hair treatments, as well as for oil pulling.

-This coconut oil is also known as unrefined coconut oil and can be made in different ways, which results in distinct flavors and nutritional values.
+Virgin coconut oil, also known as unrefined coconut oil can be made in different ways, which results in distinct flavors and nutritional values.

 Refined coconut oil